programmerlexi/limix/README.md

 # limix

-A basic kernel (that really doesn't like BIOS)
+A basic kernel

+*INFO*: This doesn't boot on real hardware. (i'll fix that when i feel like it)